 On March 31, 2022, Choice Properties completed the disposition of a portfolio of six office properties in Toronto, Vancouver and Montreal to Allied Properties Real Estate Investment Trust ("Allied") for an aggregate purchase price of approximately \$733.8 million, excluding transaction costs (the "Allied Transaction").
-The purchase price was satisfied through the issuance of 11,809,145 exchangeable Class B limited partnership units ("Class B Allied Units") of Allied Properties Exchangeable Limited Partnership, an affiliated entity of Allied, and a promissory note with the maturity amount of \$200 million.
+The purchase price was satisfied through the issuance of 11,809,145 exchangeable Class B limited partnership units ("Class B Allied Units") of Allied Properties Exchangeable Limited Partnership, an affiliated entity of Allied, and a promissory note in the principal amount of \$200 million.
 The Class B Allied Units are exchangeable into, and economically equivalent to, publicly traded trust units of Allied ("Allied Units"), and are accompanied by a corresponding number of special voting units of Allied.
-There are generally no restrictions on the exchange of Class B Allied Units into Allied Units, but the Allied Units (if exchanged) are subject to a lock-up, such that 25% of the Class B Allied Units or Allied Units, as applicable, will be released from lock up every three months following the first anniversary of closing of the Allied Transaction.
-Accordingly, as of the date of this AIF, 75% of these Allied securities have been released from this lock-up.
-On December 29, 2023, Allied repaid the \$200 million promissory note.
+On December 29, 2023, Allied repaid in full, the \$200 million promissory note.